talkol/ton-content/BLOG02.md

 import { getHttpEndpoint } from "@orbs-network/ton-access"

 const endpoint = await getHttpEndpoint({
-  network: "mainnet" // Or "testnet", according to your choice });
+  network: "mainnet" // or "testnet", according to your choice });

 const client = new TonClient({ endpoint });